nickjag/traderScraper/README.md

 **Dummy Data**

-Inside the ```/views/index.handlebars``` file, you can un-comment the dummy data to view the chart as it will function once more data populates over time.
+Inside the ```/views/index.handlebars``` file, you can un-comment the dummy data to view the chart as it will display, once more data populates over time.

-**Futher Enhancements**
+**Future Enhancements**

 Plans for the future include:

--Add the top and bottom price points of the current snapshot, with a visual distribution of weight.
+- Add the top and bottom price points of the current snapshot, with a visual distribution of weight.
--Add the number of listings used for each snapshot.
+- Add the number of listings used for each snapshot.
--Add the capability for multiple search URLs.
+- Add the capability for multiple search URLs.

 ## Author

 [Nick Jagodzinski](http://nickjag.com)

 ## Licensing
-ramenRouter is available under the MIT license.
+traderWatch is available under the MIT license.